BLACK OWNED BUSINESSES

 - Art Hoe Collective (AHC) - AHC was started by Queer Black People to provide a safe space for creatives of color.
 Guidelines for micro grant and work submission opportunities available on their Instagram account - submit via email@example.com.

 - Black Art Futures Fund (BAFF) - BAFF is a collective of emerging philanthropists promoting the elevation and preservation of Black arts & culture.
 Through grant making, board-matching, and organization-to-donor cultivation, they seek to amplify and strengthen the future of Black art.
 They provide grants to small (operating budget of $750,000 or less) Black Arts nonprofits working to enhance the future of Black arts & culture.
-2020 Application currently closed - will reopen in January.
+Application is now closed for Spring 2021.

 - Black Artists + Designers Guild (BADG) - BADG is currently seeking experienced artists + designers who are self-employed, actively practicing their craft and identify as Black and of the African diaspora.
 They are accepting applications in the following areas of concentration: fine art, furniture design, ceramics, textiles, interior design, and architecture.